-We began breeding on September 5, 2017.
-Will breed about 55 registered Suffolk Ewes and Suffolk/Hampshire cross-bred Ewes — to begin lambing in early February, 2017.
+We began breeding around Sept.
+4, 2019.
+Will breed about 45 registered Suffolk Ewes and a few Suffolk/Hampshire cross-bred Ewes — that will begin lambing in early February, 2020.

-We’ll also breed about 8-12 ewes this year for other shepherds with small flocks.
+We’ll also breed about 10-16 ewes each year for other shepherds, who have small flocks.
 If you want your ewes bred — you can choose from any of the rams we have — if there is room in the ram’s breeding group.
 Ewe Breeding Service information is on the “How to Purchase” tab.

-We’ll be using these 5 Stud rams as Sires for our 2018 lambs — and for the ewes we breed for other people.
+We’ll be using these 4 Stud rams in 2020 as Sires for our 2021 lambs — and for the ewes we breed for other people.

-- MacCauley Ram 3052 RR — born in 2014 — son of MacCauley Suffolks Champion, Slick Sheared Suffolk Ram at the 2013 North American International Livestock Expo (NAILE) in Louisville, Kentucky.
+1. 2014 MacCauley Ram 3052 RR — born in 2014 — son of MacCauley Suffolks Champion, Slick Sheared Suffolk Ram at the 2013 North American International Livestock Expo (NAILE) in Louisville, Kentucky.
 We purchased 3052 in August, 2014.
-This ram has produced many very nice lambs for us in 2015, 2016 and 2017.
+This ram has produced many very nice lambs for us from 2015 to 2019.
 Click on MacCauley’s website: MacCauley Suffolks

-- 2016 MacCauley Ram Lamb 3645 RR/NN.
+2. 2016 MacCauley Ram 3645 RR/NN.
 His sire is MacCauley’s 3068 — the first place Yearling Suffolk Ram and Reserve Champion Slick-Sheared Suffolk Ram at the 2015 NAILE in Louisville, KY.
 (NAILE: North American International Livestock Exposition).
 Our MacCauley Ram 3645, as an Early Jr. Ram Lamb, was the Champion Suffolk Ram in the Suffolk Breed Show, at the 2016 Great Frederick Fair.
-This means that our MacCauley Ram 3645 beat all other Suffolk Rams (Yearlings, Fall Ram Lambs, Early Junior Ram Lambs, and Late Junior Ram Lambs) shown at the 2016 Great Frederick Fair.
+This means that our MacCauley Ram 3645 beat all other Suffolk Rams (Yearling Rams, Fall Ram Lambs, Early Junior Ram Lambs, and Late Junior Ram Lambs) shown at the 2016 Great Frederick Fair.

 3. Rams for Sale

-Ram Lambs and Buck Goats are on test for 77 days, evaluated for breeding soundness, weight gain, scrotal size, loin eyes ultra sounded, indexed — and then were auctioned at the PA Ram & Meat Goat Buck Sale on Saturday, August 5, 2017.
-Send an email to request information about the 2017 Sale — and get your email for 2018 information.
+Ram Lambs and Buck Goats are on test for 77 days, evaluated for breeding soundness, weight gain, scrotal size, loin eyes ultra sounded, indexed — and then auctioned at the PA Ram & Meat Goat Buck Sale the first Saturday in August, 2020.
+Send an email to request information about the 2020 Performance Test and Sale.
 For more information, contact Greg Hubbard, 1-814-238-2527.
 Email Greg Hubbard at: firstname.lastname@example.org

 For more information and to review the two-week reports and download the Sale Cartalog — Click on website: PA Livestock Evaluation Center